-1Department of Women's and Children's Health, Center for
+1Department of Women's and Children's Health, Center for Neurodevelopmental Disorders at Karolinska Institutet (KIND), Sweden 2Stockholm University, Sweden 3University of Uppsala, Sweden

 Corresponding author:

 Tatja Hirvikoski, Department of Women's and Children's Health, Center for Neurodevelopmental Disorders at Karolinska Institutet (KIND), Gävlegatan 22B, 11330 Stockholm, Sweden.
 Email: Tatja.Hirvikoski@ki.se have the ability and/or willingness to seek social support which can often reduce stress in other populations.